MicrosoftLearning/resolve-github-security-alerts-lab-project/README.md

 ## ⚠️ Educational Use Only

-This project is intended **exclusively for educational purposes**.
-The code files included in this project should **NOT** be used in production environments and aren't intended to be a model for production code.
-The codebase contains intentional security vulnerabilities and is designed for a training environment.
-This project can be used in a course that teaches how to identify and resolve security issues (exposed secrets) using GitHub Copilot and GitHub Security features.
-Other than the intentional vulnerabilities, the codebase is designed to follow standard coding practices.
+This project is intended for educational purposes only.
+The codebase contains intentional security vulnerabilities in the form of exposed secrets (e.g., API keys, connection strings, etc.).
+The code files in this project should **NOT** be used in production environments and aren't designed to model production code.

+This project is designed for a course that teaches how to identify and resolve security vulnerabilities (exposed secrets) using GitHub Copilot and GitHub Security features.
+Other than the intentional code vulnerabilities, the codebase is designed to follow coding best practices.

 ## Overview

-Contoso Order Processor simulates an order processing application.
-The app can be used to help train developers on identifying and resolving GitHub Secret Scanning alerts using GitHub Copilot.
-This project can be used with training that covers the following developer security topics:
+ContosoOrderProcessor simulates an order processing application.
+The app can be used to help developers learn how to resolve GitHub Secret Scanning alerts using GitHub Copilot.
+This project supports the following developer security topics:

 - Using GitHub Secret Scanning to identify exposed secrets
 - Using GitHub Copilot to resolve security alerts